-I’ve been with Allianz for eight months now.
 I used to work as a Computer Engineer for a business that was having financial problems and I wanted to move on and work for a company that had a good, solid reputation and somewhere I could really achieve something.

 I first heard about Allianz in the newspaper – and since then I’ve seen them everywhere, even on my bus to work!
 It’s been so interesting to see the diverse market share they operate in, from car and pet insurance to insuring top film makers.